symfony/symfony-docs/book/page_creation.rst

 A bundle is similar to a plugin in other software, but even better.
-The key difference is that *everything* is a bundle in Symfony2, including both the core framework functionality as well as the code written for your application.
+The key difference is that *everything* is a bundle in Symfony2, including both the core framework functionality and the code written for your application.
 Bundles are first-class citizens in Symfony2.
 This gives you the flexibility to use pre-built features packaged in `third-party bundles`_ or to distribute your own bundles.
 It makes it easy to pick and choose which features to enable